-In 2016, we expect mid-single-digit stock market returns with large cap and growth leadership, as discussed in our Outlook 2016: Embrace the Routine publication.
-Due to the age of the business cycle and weakening technical analysis indicators, we have turned more cautious on small cap stocks.
-We recommend investors focus allocations in the U.S., but are watching for potential opportunities overseas, particularly emerging markets, where valuations are relatively more attractive and further stimulus efforts may boost performance.
+We continue to expect mid-single-digit stock market returns in 2016 with large cap leadership.
+The age of the business cycle leaves us cautious on small cap stocks, while we maintain a slight preference for growth over value.
+We recommend investors focus allocations in the U.S., although we have warmed up to EM, where valuations are attractive, China's growth outlook has improved, and further stimulus efforts may boost performance.